-My research and teaching focus on the measurement and improvement of teachers’ practice and knowledge causally related to students’ academic, behavioral, and social outcomes.
-Evidence supports operationalizing effective practice and knowledge in terms of observable teacher-student interactions.
-We can improve teacher-student interactions by providing teachers with explicit evaluations, feedback, and training.
-However, teacher improvement efforts must be supported by reliable, valid measurement and rigorous research designs.
-In my research program, I seek to 1) measure teachers’ practice of effective teacher-student interactions through observations that are reliable and valid, 2) measure teachers’ knowledge of effective interactions related to observed teacher practice and to student outcomes, and 3) identify processes that improve teachers’ practice and knowledge of effective teacher-student interactions in school contexts.
+Social and instructional interactions among teachers and students are fundamental to students’ learning and development.
+I seek to improve the quality of teacher-student interactions through improvements in teacher education.
+Toward that, I view reliable, valid measurement and rigorous research designs as critical to understanding the impact of interventions.
+In my research, I 1) measure teachers’ practice of effective teacher-student interactions through observations that are reliable and valid, 2) measure teachers’ knowledge of effective interactions as related to observed teacher-student interactions and to student outcomes, and 3) identify processes that improve teachers’ observed interactions and knowledge of effective interactions.

 Ph.D., University of Virginia, Educational Psychology – Applied Developmental Science

 Video Assessment of Interactions and Learning: Development of a scalable, web-based assessment of elementary grade teachers’ skill in identifying effective classroom interaction.

 Coaching in Common: Examining feedback provided by faculty, clinical educators, and university staff in response to a common coaching scenario.

 University-District Partnerships to Improve Clinical Experiences: Evaluating a pilot effort to improve clinical experiences for graduate certificate teacher candidates.